Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal

-The unbound bulk plasmon term (blue line), $\Gamma^{\textrm{bulk}}$, is related to the loses that arise for a probe perturbing an unbound electron cloud and is centered at $\omega_p$.
-This is similar to what is obtained within the LRA, where the excitation of the bulk plasmon is only considered for penetrating trajectories and the term is proportional to the length of the electron path inside the NP, proportional to $\textrm{Im}[- 1/\varepsilon(\omega)]$, although the divergence of this contribution requires the introduction of a momentum cutoff in the LRA [see Eq.\ \eqref{eq:Gamma_bulk_local}].
-Within the HDM the peak at $\omega_p$ is balanced by the Begrenzung term, $\Gamma^{\textrm{Begr}}$, plotted as a green and ocher line in Fig.\ \ref{fig:4}(b) (here we distinguish the $\omega$-range for which the contribution is negative using a different color and with the labels at the bottom of the figure), and as a consequence, few modes are necessary to converge the total EEL probability.
-The Begrenzung term, $\Gamma^{\textrm{Begr}}$, can be separated into two terms, $\Gamma^{\textrm{Begr,i}}$ and $\Gamma^{\textrm{Begr,o}}$ [see Sec.\ \ref{sec:eloss} for details].
-The former one, $\Gamma^{\textrm{Begr,i}}$, has the major contribution to the EEL probability for $\omega > \omega_{p}$ and is the main responsible for the Begrenzung effect and the excitation of CBPs for penetrating trajectories, as shown in Fig.\ \ref{fig:4}(a).
-In contrast, the contribution of $\Gamma^{\textrm{Begr,o}}$ to the Begrenzung effect and the excitation of CBPs, although non-zero, is much smaller as compared to $\Gamma^{\textrm{Begr,i}}$, as shown in the $\omega > \omega_{p}$ region of Fig.\ \ref{fig:4}(a).
-Indeed it mainly contributes to the LSPs, which due to the nonlocal dispersion are shifted to higher frequencies.
-This has two implications: first, an efficient excitation of the CBPs requires the probe to penetrate the NP, and second, the probing electron also needs to be inside the NP to interact with the CBPs and suffer the effect of the induced potential.
+In Figs.~\hyperref[fig:4]{\ref*{fig:4}(c)} and \hyperref[fig:4]{\ref*{fig:4}(d)} we plot the absolute value of the terms on logarithmic scale to reveal subtle features hidden in Figs.~\hyperref[fig:4]{\ref*{fig:4}(a)} and \hyperref[fig:4]{\ref*{fig:4}(b)}.
+The unbound bulk plasmon term (blue line), $\Gamma^{\textrm{bulk}}$, corresponds to the loss produced when the probe perturbs an unbound electron cloud.
+This term is centered at $\omega_p$ and is identical in both models.
+In the hydrodynamic model, the peak at $\omega_p$ is completely balanced by the Begrenzung term, $\Gamma^{\textrm{Begr}}$, shown as green and ochre lines in Fig.~\hyperref[fig:4]{\ref*{fig:4}(c)}, where we distinguish the $\omega$ range in which the contribution is negative.
+As a consequence, only a few modes are required to achieve convergence of the total EEL probability.
+In contrast, in the LRA the Begrenzung term, $\Gamma^{\textrm{Begr}}$, does not fully compensate the peak at $\omega_{p}$ [Fig.~\hyperref[fig:4]{\ref*{fig:4}(d)}].
+Therefore, the total EEL probability diverges for increasing $l_{\textrm{max}}$ (see discussion about momentum cutoff in Sec. \ref{sec:LRA}).
+The Begrenzung term $\Gamma^{\textrm{Begr}}$ can be decomposed into two contributions, $\Gamma^{\textrm{Begr,i}}$ and $\Gamma^{\textrm{Begr,o}}$ (see Fig.~\ref{fig:2} and Sec.~\ref{sec:eloss} for details).
+The inner one, $\Gamma^{\textrm{Begr,i}}$, dominates the EEL probability for $\omega > \omega_{p}$ and is primarily responsible for the Begrenzung effect and the excitation of CBPs.
+In contrast, the outer contribution, $\Gamma^{\textrm{Begr,o}}$, although nonzero, is much weaker than $\Gamma^{\textrm{Begr,i}}$, in the $\omega > \omega_{p}$ region of Fig.~\hyperref[fig:4]{\ref*{fig:4}(a)}.
+Indeed, it mainly contributes to the LSPs, which are shifted to higher frequencies due to the nonlocal dispersion.
+These observations have two implications.
+First, an efficient excitation of CBPs requires the probe to penetrate inside the nanoparticle.
+Second, the probing electron must also remain inside the nanoparticle to interact with the CBPs and experience the induced potential and the associated energy loss.